ak80/edu/res/catalogs/TddGoneWrong.md

 Credit goes to Ian Cooper, see https://vimeo.com/68375232

+These are some quickly done notes from the video.
+Many things are left our or shortened, and without the video won't make much sense.
+Go watch it, and make your own notes.

 ## Questions to ask

 * Why do many developers don't want to write tests?
 They can't all be idiots!